Ellyas Pical

-Ellyas Pical (born 24 March 1960) was the first world boxing champion from Indonesia, and was three times IBF Super flyweight champion (1985–1989).
+Ellyas Pical (born 24 March 1960) is an Indonesian former boxer, the first world boxing champion from the country, and is a three-time IBF Super flyweight champion (1985–1989).

 Life and career

 In his childhood, Pical was a pearl diver, diving without equipment.
 Pical is of Ambonese/Moluccan heritage.
 Pical's nickname "The Exocet" was given by the press referring to his left-hand punch.
 The name comes from the French-made missiles used to against the Royal Navy by the Argentine Air Force during the Falklands War, which happened in 1982 during Pical's era.
+He was inspired to become a boxer by watching boxing matches on television.
 He got his title with this left-hand punch, knocking out defending champion Ju-Do Chun.
 At that time, Pical was only the second man from Indonesia to fight for a world title, following Thomas Americo (defeated by Saoul Mamby for the WBC Super lightweight title in Jakarta in 1981).